 Ian Poulter denies swearing at Scottish Open marshal

-Ian Poulter has denied swearing at a marshal during the Scottish Open and says he is "extremely sad" that a complaint was been made against him.
+Ian Poulter has denied swearing at a marshal during the Scottish Open and says he is "extremely sad" that a complaint has been made against him.

 Best-selling crime author Quintin Jardine, who is also a member at the host course of Gullane, was marshalling in Saturday's third round when Poulter hit a wayward drive on the opening hole.